-Iraqi forces kill protester in southern city of Basra
+Iraqi forces kill 2 protesters in southern city of Basra

-BASRA, Iraq (AP) — Activists say Iraqi security forces opened fire on protesters in the southern city of Basra, killing one of them.
+BASRA, Iraq (AP) — Iraqi security forces fired tear gas and live ammunition on hundreds of protesters in the southern city of Basra on Tuesday, killing two people and wounding four.

 Two activists told The Associated Press that security forces fired bullets and tear gas on protesters demanding better services and jobs on Monday, killing 26-year-old Mekki Yasser.

-A funeral procession for Yasser was held Tuesday in front of the provincial government building, where protesters threw stones, prompting security forces to fire tear gas.
+A funeral procession for Yasser was held Tuesday in front of the provincial government building, where protesters threw stones, prompting security forces to fire tear gas at first, then to open fire, killing another two protesters.

 The activists spoke on condition of anonymity, fearing for their safety.
-Iraqi officials could not immediately be reached for comment.
+They said a fire was raging on the 6th floor of the provincial government building after protesters lobbed Molotov cocktails inside.
+A crowd of protesters tried to storm the building.

 Most Read Nation & World Stories